Chloe-ko/mangalinker/README.md

 SCAN_INTERVAL_SECONDS - The interval in seconds for the maintenance and directory scan operations.
 Defaults to 3600 (1 hour).

 DATABASE_FOLDER = The folder the database will be saved in.
-Default to /database.
+Defaults to /database.

+UMASK = The umask to run with.
+Defaults to 0022.

+UID = The user to run under.
+Defaults to 99.

+GID = The group to run under.
+Defaults to 100.

 Example: